Moving the flip zone: Democrats march deeper into suburbia

 Now the suburbs are the places delivering a referendum on Trump.
 And neatly manicured neighborhoods conceal a more complicated political biosphere.

-The 27-year-old was concerned by sometimes violent civil rights protests in distant cities this summer.
-He believes people in Glendale, where he lives and volunteers for the local GOP, want the stability of law and order.
-Republican leaders, he says, understand that.

-Still, he’s started carrying a gun in his truck because “with what’s going on in our country, you don’t know what you’re going to end up in the middle of.”

-Nudo grew up in the flip zone — when it was more securely Republican territory.
+Republican Michael Nudo, 27, grew up in the Phoenix flip zone — when it was more securely Republican territory.
 During his freshman year in high school, his family lost their house to foreclosure as millions of other Americans did during the Great Recession.
 Then their rental house was foreclosed on, and they had to move again.

 The experience instilled in him a conservative belief that the government, like families, must be financially responsible.

 Now Nudo sees that housing crash as the beginning of another wave of change in his hometown — “a huge turnover.”
-As the economy recovered, big companies relocated workers from around the country.
-Others moved in chasing low housing prices and lower taxes and bringing their politics with them.
-The Phoenix area became splintered.
+As the economy recovered, big companies relocated workers from around the country and Democratic voters arrived.

 “You can walk across the street and be in a whole other community, whole other city,” he said.
 “But they’re your neighbors.”